szymonmichalski/starid-1/readme.md

 **rules based heuristic star identification**

-uses geometric constraints inherent to star pairs and triangles. transforming from x to y can be as direct as y = Hx. quantization of positions introduces significant uncertainty.
+uses geometric constraints inherent to star pairs and triangles. transforming from x to y can be as direct as y = Hx. position quantization introduces significant uncertainty.

 **stars**